RolandChristensen/developer-journal/_drafts/git.md

 The advantage of creating the branch on the remote is that others can see that you have a branch created for the work to be done.

 ### To Create a Branch Locally
 1. `git status` to verify you are on the main branch.
-If not, `$ git checkout main`.
+If not, `git checkout main`.
 1. `git branch -b new-branch-name` creates a new branch identical to the current branch and 'checks out' that new branch.
 The branch name should correspond to the feature you are starting.
 Often a ticket number is included.

 ### To Create a Branch on GitHub